 Aside from water, protein is the most abundant substance in flounder.
-An 8 oz. piece delivers over 32 g of protein.
-Flounder protein is classed as "complete"; it contains the full range of essential amino acids, with leucine and lysine found in the highest doses.
+An 8-ounce piece delivers more than 32 grams of protein.
+Flounder protein is classed as "complete" — it contains all nine essential amino acids, with leucine and lysine found in the highest doses.

 Vitamins and Minerals

-That's almost a third of your recommended 2,300 mg maximum per day.
-To boost the vitamin C, iron and calcium content of a meal involving flounder, try serving the fish with low-fat cream sauce and spinach.
+That's almost a third of your recommended 2,300-milligram maximum per day.
+To boost the vitamin C, iron and calcium content of a meal involving flounder, serve the fish with low-fat cream sauce and spinach.
 The addition of dairy and dark green vegetables increases the calcium, iron and vitamin C.

-Flounder contains lower amounts of fish oils -- and, hence, less omega-3 fatty acid -- than some other fish do, such as salmon and mackerel.
-For example, an 8 oz. serving of cooked mackerel contains a total of 2.7 g of the three important omega-3 fatty acids EPA, DPA and DHA.
+Flounder contains lower amounts of fish oils — and, hence, less omega-3 fatty acid — than some other fish do, such as salmon and mackerel.
+For example, an 8-ounce serving of cooked mackerel contains a total of 2.7 grams of the three important omega-3 fatty acids EPA, DPA and DHA.